Darkside2016/COC-Website/README.md

 # COC-Website
 Clan Website using PHP / HTML and CSS

-first initial release and needs some cleen up
+first initial release and needs some clean up